A positron emission tomography

 You may feel a sharp sting when the needle containing the tracer is placed into your vein.

 A PET scan causes no pain.
-The table may be hard or cold, but you can request a blanket or pillow.
+The room and table may be cold, but you can request a blanket or pillow.

 An intercom in the room allows you to speak to someone at any time.

 There is no recovery time, unless you were given a medicine to relax.